-- 2. These documents set forth the health benefits which form the basis for this agreement and include coverage of dependent, full-time students to age 26, "Healthy Reward Wellness," an eyewear allowance, and a three tier prescription drug plan. - 3.
-Bargaining unit members' share of the premium payments for the Base Plan will continue consistent with Sections 43 and 44 of this agreement. - 4.
-Bargaining unit members hired after July 1, 1991, who choose the Buy Down plan will pay five percent (5%) of the premium cost; for unit members hired before July 1, 1991, the district will pay the full premium of the Buy Down/ Economy plan. - 5.
-For retired unit members who have not yet reached age 65, the District will continue to pay premiums for the Base Plan consistent with Sections 43 and 44 of this agreement. - 6.
-For retired unit members who have not yet reached age 65 and who were hired after July 1, 1991, who choose the Buy Down Economy plan, the district will pay ninety-five percent (95% of the premium cost; for retired unit members who have not yet reached age 65 who were hired before July 1, 1991, the district will pay the full premium of the Buy Down plan. - 7.
-At age 65, a bargaining unit member who retired on or after October 22, 2009 shall have following retiree health options for the member and his/her spouse consistent with Section 43: - a.
-Blue Choice Medicare Advantage at no cost to the retiree - b.
-Excellus Blue Cross/Blue Shield without Major Medical coverage at no cost to the retiree - c.
-Excellus EPO "Medicare Carve-out" Plan with contributions based on the cost of the Enhanced base plan less the cost of traditional Blue Cross/Blue Shield - 8.
-The parties agree to commence bargaining on the health benefits issues no later than January 2012, to ensure the efficient continuation of benefits for bargaining unit members.
+2. These documents set forth the health benefits which form the basis for this agreement and include coverage of dependent, full-time students to age 26, "Healthy Reward Wellness," an eyewear allowance, and a three tier prescription drug plan.

+3. Bargaining unit members' share of the premium payments for the Base Plan will continue consistent with Sections 43 and 44 of this agreement.

+4. Bargaining unit members hired after July 1, 1991, who choose the Buy Down plan will pay five percent (5%) of the premium cost; for unit members hired before July 1, 1991, the district will pay the full premium of the Buy Down/ Economy plan.

+5. For retired unit members who have not yet reached age 65, the District will continue to pay premiums for the Base Plan consistent with Sections 43 and 44 of this agreement.

+6. For retired unit members who have not yet reached age 65 and who were hired after July 1, 1991, who choose the Buy Down Economy plan, the district will pay ninety-five percent (95% of the premium cost; for retired unit members who have not yet reached age 65 who were hired before July 1, 1991, the district will pay the full premium of the Buy Down plan.

+7. At age 65, a bargaining unit member and spouse who retired on or after October 22, 2009, shall have following retiree health options consistent with Section 43:

+a.
+Blue Choice Medicare Advantage at no cost to the retiree

+b.
+Excellus Blue Cross/Blue Shield without Major Medical coverage at no cost to the retiree c.
+Excellus EPO "Medicare Carve-out" Plan with contributions based on the cost of the Enhanced base plan less the cost of traditional Blue Cross/Blue Shield.

+8. The Association is a member of the District-wide Healthcare Committee that addresses the efficient continuation of benefits for bargaining unit members.